AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 2. Even though the entropy of the initial distribution was only *half* the maximal entropy of 1 bit per site for the whole system, and the entropy of the whole system is conserved, the entropy $S(A)$ saturates at the *maximal* value of $|A|$ bits.
 Stated differently, $p_A$ becomes uniform in a time $\sim |A|/2$ set by the subsystem size.
 Our toy model therefore captures the idea of *thermalization*, with the thermalization time determined by appearance of a causal connection between the sites in the middle of $A$ and $\bar A$.

-3. It turns out that this model is not so special: any of the dual-unitary circuits described in the previous section will behave in the exact same way.
+3. It turns out that this model is not so special: any of the dual reversible circuits described in the previous section will behave in the exact same way.

 ## Quantum circuits

 Block CAs have a natural quantum analog in **unitary quantum circuits**.
 In general, a quantum circuit is a map on the quantum state of a system composed of many identical subsystems.
-Usually these subsystems are *qubits* (spin-1/2 systems with Hilbert space $\mathbb{C}$) in analogy to the two states of an elementary cellular automaton.
+Usually these subsystems are *qubits* (spin-1/2 systems with Hilbert space $\mathbb{C}^2$) in analogy to the two states of an elementary cellular automaton.
 The two states 0 and 1 become two quantum states $\ket{0}$ and $\ket{1}$ that define the **computational basis**.

 <figure align="center">
 <img src="assets/Reversible_circuit_composition.svg.png" width="20%">